rossdlibby/davinaplugins/testimonial-rotator/readme.txt

 1. Add the rotators to your pages using the shortcode or developers can add the placeholders in their themes.

-== Frequently Asked Questions ==

-= How do I change the speed and transition of the rotator? =

-When you are adding or editing the rotator, you have the ability to specify how many seconds each testimonial should appear for.
-You can also choose from a handful of transitions there (like fades and wipes).

 == Screenshots ==

-1. New Sidebar added just for Testimonials
-2. Adding a Testimonial Rotator
+1. Clean admin panel.
+Available only to those you want.
+2. Simple rotator settings.
-3. Add a new Testimonial.
-Uses built-in WordPress functionality like excerpt, featured images and menu order
+3. Uses built-in WordPress functionality like excerpt, featured images and menu order.
-4. A Testimonial Rotator inserted into a block of text with a shortcode
+4. A Testimonial Rotator inserted into a block of text with a shortcode.
-5. Testimonials have their own page and use the single template they can be customized by making a single-testimonial.php file in your theme.
-6. Testimonial widget on the new TwentyFourteen theme
-7. New Widget Options (version 1.3+)
-8. New settings area (version 2.0)
+5. hReview data included, great for SEO.
+6. Create your own custom templates.
+7. Widget Options, override rotator settings if needed.
+8. Settings area where you can customize error handling and hide Font Awesome if you need to.

 == Changelog ==

+= 2.1.2 - Jan 18, 2016 =
+* Fixed Single Page Testimonial.
+Test was missing, not single page pulls from template selected
+* New filters to improve single page.

+= 2.1.1 - Jan.
+13, 2016 =
+* Fixed excerpt issue cauing fatal errors
+* Moved get_the_excerpt into a wrapper function 'testimonial_rotator_excerpt' with a filter 'testimonial_rotator_the_excerpt' to modify the contents

+= 2.1 - Jan.
+12, 2016 =
+* New free theme: Longform!
+* Added shortcode for single testimonial [testimonial_single]
+* Added testimonial count to rotator list view
+* See testimonials associated to rotator in edit screen
+* Change the element for the title in settings (default H2)
+* Code added for upcoming custom templates
+* Flip transitions added
+* Fix hreview itemreviewed name
+* Code cleanup and better sanitation of variables
+* Updated text domain from testimonial_rotator to testimonial-rotator
+* Cycle log hidden by default, log="true" to turn on.
+Thanks @michaelbragg
+* Override rotator settings in the widget. (allows you to change settings for the 'All Rotators' option)
+* Specify the excerpt length in the widget settings (requires PHP 5.3+)
+* New shortcode parameters to hide sections of the testimonial: hide_title, hide_stars, hide_body, hide_author

 = 2.0.6 - Updated July 13, 2015 =
 * Changed WP_Widget() to __construct, for maximum PHP5 support